ciatph/ph-municipalities/README.md

 <br>

 ph-municipalities aims to provide a simple, organized, and flexible interface for viewing, querying, and listing Philippine provinces and municipalities using the [PAGASA 10-day weather forecast Excel files](https://www.pagasa.dost.gov.ph/climate/climate-prediction/10-day-climate-forecast) as the data source.
-It aims to enable easy extension of Philippine regions/provinces/municipalities listing for parsing the PAGASA 10-day weather forecast data.
+It aims to enable easy extension of listing Philippine regions/provinces/municipalities for parsing PAGASA 10-day weather forecast data.

+**ph-municipalities** evolved from basic procedural functions within a _private backend project_ into a well-tested, documented, and modular open-source library, enabling broader community access and better code quality.

-Its early stages were written as procedural functions within a _private backend project_ for extracting 10-day weather forecast data from the PAGASA 10-day weather forecast Excel files.
-When the private project started gaining complexity, a need to separate the logic and management for listing the Philippine province and municipalities per region rose.
-Creating an independent, public OpenSource version listing the provinces and municipalities per region was decided after experiencing drawbacks and difficulties testing using similar OpenSource libraries (some of which are [listed below](#similar-libraries)) for that project.
+Its early stages were written as procedural functions for extracting 10-day weather forecast data from the PAGASA 10-day weather forecast Excel files.
+When the private project started gaining complexity, a need to separate the logic, management, and testing for listing the Philippine provinces and municipalities per region arose.
+Creating an independent, public, and open source version listing the provinces and municipalities per region was decided after experiencing drawbacks and difficulties testing using similar open source libraries (some of which are [listed below](#similar-libraries)) for that project.

-> **_ph-municipalities aim to contribute to the OpenSource community by listing ONLY Philippine provinces and municipalities' names, using [PAGASA's 10-day weather forecast Excel files](https://www.pagasa.dost.gov.ph/climate/climate-prediction/10-day-climate-forecast), which are publicly accessible to everyone._**
+> **_ph-municipalities aim to contribute to the open source community by listing ONLY Philippine provinces and municipality names, using [PAGASA's 10-day weather forecast Excel files](https://www.pagasa.dost.gov.ph/climate/climate-prediction/10-day-climate-forecast), which are publicly accessible to everyone._**

 **ph-municipalities** is entirely public and open-source, and it has no linkage to private and proprietary source codes and resources.